Basic use

 time steps dynamically on a plot using a slider.
 Again the variable to be

-plotted is specified with the optional argument varname
+plotted is specified with the optional argument varname, which defaults to

 Note